peteri/CirtechCPM/DiskImages/README.md

 Can be run in mame using (assuming you have all the right ROMs):
 `mame apple2ee -sl1 parallel -sl2 ssc -sl4 softcard -aux ext80 -sl7 cffa2 -hard1 {PathTo}\DiskImages\buildcpm3.hdv`

 _Note: AppleWin does not currently return the disk size in the X/Y registers when the ProDOS status call is made so Cirtech CP/M fails to run correctly when there is a hard disk setup.
 If a blank hdv disk is used it will enter the monitor ROM.
-You can boot by using PR#6 or 6Ctrl-P from the monitor to a system disk in drive 1._
+You can boot by using PR#6 or 6Ctrl-P from the monitor to a system disk in drive 1.
+PR1272 fixes this._